 In short, the process may work like this.

-1. The customer swipes or inserts his or her card.
+1. The customer swipes or inserts their card.

 2. Your terminal sends the card’s information to the acquiring bank.